MicrosoftDocs/sql-docs/docs/reporting-services/tools/tutorial-how-to-locate-and-start-reporting-services-tools-ssrs.md

 ### To start The Web Portal

 1. Open your browser.
-For information on supported browsers and browser versions, see [Browser Support for Reporting Services and Power View](../../reporting-services/browser-support-for-reporting-services-and-power-view.md).
+For information on supported browsers and browser versions, see [Browser Support for Reporting Services](../../reporting-services/browser-support-for-reporting-services-and-power-view.md).

 2. In the address bar of the Web browser, type the Web Portal URL.
 By default, the URL is `https://<serverName>/reports`.
 You can use the Reporting Services Configuration tool to confirm the server name and URL.
 For more information about URLs used in [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], see [Configure Report Server URLs &#40;Report Server Configuration Manager&#41;](../../reporting-services/install-windows/configure-report-server-urls-ssrs-configuration-manager.md).